Can Medicare Advantage Plans Be Secondary?

 Medicare Advantage plans, also known as Part C, are a special type of health insurance.
 These plans are offered by private companies which have been approved by Medicare.

-However, many beneficiaries may wonder whether Medicare Advantage can act as secondary insurance.
+However, many beneficiaries may wonder whether Medicare Advantage could act as secondary insurance.
 The answer is yes – under specific circumstances, such as for working beneficiaries with employer coverage, individuals with disabilities, and those with End-Stage Renal Disease (ESRD).

 Primary vs. Secondary Coverage: A Quick Overview